 Postdoctoral Associate & Visiting Scholar, Dr. Hasan ULUS completed his undergraduate education in 2011 in Mechanical Engineering Department at Selcuk University and received his MSc degree also from the Mechanical Engineering Department at Selcuk University in 2014.
 Then joined as a lecturer in the same university.
 He worked his PhD in 2019 from Mechanical Engineering Department at the Konya Technical University in the fields of mechanical performances of nanoparticle modified FRP composites under seawater environment.
 In 2022, he joined Sabancı University, Composite Technologies Center of Excellence as a visiting fellow.
 Dr. Ulus’ research areas are, synthesis and characterization of nanoparticles, nanoparticle modification of FRP composites for multifunctional properties, mechanical performances of adhesively / mechanically jointed composites.
 He is now a post-doc researcher in the University of Delaware.
 He will be studying on the ultra-high performance concrete structures reinforced with recycled FRP particles.
 In his free time, he interested in playing music, swimming and travelling.

-CURRENT UNDERGRADUATE RESEARCHERS – Chair’s Fellows
+UNDERGRADUATE RESEARCHERS – Chair’s Fellows

 Matthew Albanese is currently an undergraduate civil engineering student at the University of Delaware, and plans to graduate in May of 2024.
 He is currently exploring interests in sustainability applications in infrastructure and structural engineering.
 Matthew has almost two years of experience as a traffic engineering intern at KMJ Consulting Inc., in Ardmore, Pennsylvania.
 Matthew is also currently serving on the executive board of the UD Chapter of the American Society of Civil Engineers (ASCE), and a member since 2021.
 He has been a member of the UD Chapter of the American Society of Highway Engineers (ASHE) since 2020.
 Matthew’s research involves investigating the impacts of sea level rise and saltwater intrusion on coastal infrastructure.
+Matthew was a Chair’s Fellow during the Spring 2023 semester.

 UNDERGRADUATE RESEARCHERS – Past Chair’s Fellows